 The Notre Dame Institute for Advanced Study (NDIAS) is a university-wide research institute based in Notre Dame Research.
 The NDIAS promotes issue-engaged, inclusive, and interdisciplinary study of questions that engage complex ethical challenges of our time and affect our ability to lead valuable, meaningful lives.
 Each year, the NDIAS convenes a diverse group of faculty fellows, graduate students, and undergraduate scholars to participate in a residential research community, with topics organized around an annual theme.
 The NDIAS also hosts artists and practitioners-in-residence and serves as a campus convener to advance Notre Dame’s mission, particularly related to ethics-related research and scholarship through interdisciplinary efforts.

 Three features define the vision of the NDIAS:

-- Issue-engaged: The Institute brings high-level scholarship about value and meaning into conversation with actual, timely research in the sciences and social sciences.
+- Issue-engaged: The Institute brings high-level scholarship about value and meaning into conversation with actual, timely research in the humanities, sciences, and social sciences.

 - Inclusive: The Institute cultivates a community of researchers at all levels—from undergraduates to full professors—in a dialogue of unique and diverse perspectives and methods.